fer77/new-blog-project/notes.md

 Keep it as simple as needed.
 If only a few fields are validated, it can stay in a controller.
 But when it is more intensive with a lot of logic it is better to extract a dedicated form request class.

 **Form Request classes** it can be thought of a dedicated form object.
 A dedicated form class that can protect itself throu validation rules and can persist itself.

+## 29
+We use sessions because HTTP is stateless, this means that data won't persist from page to page.
+Sessions offer a mechanism to maintain state for a particular user across any number of requests.
+Sessions will exist for the length of the user's session and regenerated each time you sign in.
+However, flash is available for only one page load.

+1. visit the controller where you wish to alert the user.
+Usually this will be before you redirect somewhere.